hu9okwan/PDFTron-Booking-System/readme.md

 - Ability to have multiple booking floors
 - Mobile Responsiveness
 - Have admins being able to configure Company Logo
+- Be able to update floor plan from admin view
+- Be able to reserve tables from x date to y date
 - Email notifications when room booked/deleted

 <p align="right">(<a href="#top">back to top</a>)</p>